 Egyptian Palace Bread Recipe

-This particular recipe is a basic recipe one.
-I usually make more than enough that way there is plenty to go around in the event that we have guests.
+This particular recipe is a basic one.
+I usually make more than enough, that way there is plenty to go around in the event that we have guests.
 You can modify the recipe to serve one person to an entire party.
-As you become more familiar with preparing this dish you will see how some of the measuring falls away and you could do this recipe effortlessly just by look-see measuring according to preference.
+As you become more familiar with preparing this dish, you will see how some of the measuring falls away and you could do this recipe effortlessly just by look-see measuring according to preference.

 Rate this recipe!